 Mawlynnong Village in Meghalaya, offers a nice blend of crystal clear waters, lush green valleys, beautiful orchids, and whatnot.
 It is located at a distance of about 2,073, 2,919, 1,174, 3,120 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel to Mawlynnong by the following means of transportation.

-By Air.
-The nearest airport is the Lokpriya Gopinath Bordoloi International Airport (GAU) situated in Guwahati situated at 200 km.
-Formerly known as Borjhar Airport, this airport is considered to be one of the primary airports of North Eastern states of India and on an overall basis, it is considered to be the 8th busiest airport in our country.
+The nearest airports are Shillong Airport (SHL), Shillong and Lokpriya Gopinath Bordoloi International Airport (GAU) situated at a distance of 105 km and 200 km respectively.
+Formerly known as Borjhar Airport, the Guwahati Airport is considered to be one of the primary airports of North Eastern states of India and on an overall basis, it is considered to be the 8th busiest airport in our country.
 Managed by AAI (Airport Authority of India), the aerodrome also serves as an Indian Air Force base.
 In 2017, the airport handled traffic of about 3.7 million passengers.
 It has good connectivity with other Indian cities.
 Once you deboard at the airport, you will need to cover the remaining distance by some means of public transportation like a bus or a cab.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.